Gambit (game show): Main game

 Each game was worth $100.
 The first team to win two out of three games won the match and advanced to the bonus round.
+If time ran out (which would be indicated by a bell), then the game would resume the following episode.

+Answer Machine

+For the NBC pilot only, the couples took turns answering questions, each of which was presented as a clue leading to the correct response.
+The couple in control heard a clue and then hit their buzzer to freeze the "Answer Machine," an electronic screen that would highlight spaces to represent the number of words/letters in the answer and fill in some of them.
+A correct response within five seconds awarded control of the top card from the deck, while a miss gave it to the opponents.
+The number and positions of the filled-in letters were randomly determined, and couples could offer multiple guesses within the time limit.

 Bonus round

 Gambit Board

 For the entire original series and the first half of Las Vegas Gambit, the winning couple played the Gambit Bonus Board.
-They faced a large game board with 21 numbered cards (18 numbered video screens on Las Vegas Gambit), each concealing a prize.
+They faced a large game board with 21 numbered flip-panels (18 numbered video screens on Las Vegas Gambit), each concealing a prize.
 After selecting a number, the couple received the prize behind it and a card was added to their hand from the top of the deck.

 The couple could end the bonus game by doing any of the following: